A breach of contract can come in different forms but no matter how it happens, there is something you can do about it

 Examples of breaches are:

-- A company failing to delivery goods after you’ve paid for them
+- A company failing to deliver goods after you’ve paid for them

 - A company failing to provide services or failing to provide services to an agreed standard